 - Saute Italian sausage and crushed red pepper in a large pot until sausage is cooked through.

 - Remove it from the pan and set aside.

 - In the same pan, add bacon, onions and garlic and cook over medium low heat until onions are soft, about 15 minutes.

 - Add chicken stock and heat to a boil and then turn to a simmer.

-- Add the potatoes and cook until soft, about half an hour.
+- Add the potatoes and cook until soft, about 15 minutes, check with a fork.

 - Add the cream, turn off the heat, stir in the sausage and kale and let heat through then serve.